aniketagr0706-ctrl/AI_Assignment-04/README.md

 ## Problem Statement

-Implement and solve different problems using the Constraint Satisfaction Problem (CSP) framework.
-Each problem is modeled using variables, domains, and constraints, and solved using standard CSP techniques.
+Implement Constraint Satisfaction Problem (CSP) techniques to solve different types of problems such as map coloring, Sudoku, and cryptarithmetic.
+The goal is to model each problem using variables, domains, and constraints, and compute valid solutions.

 ---

 ## Approach

-* Problems are modeled as CSPs with:
+* Each problem is modeled using:

   * Variables
   * Domains